Slins-23/bookmaps/README.md

 This API is what allows the extension to separate bookmarks based on their geographic details, which is what it provides given the latitude and longitude as parameters.

 ***You can still use the extension without an API key.
 However, you won't be able to bookmark things yourself.
 You will need to import bookmarks from other people or ones that you've exported yourself.*** This is the only limitation if you don't have a valid API key set.
-More about exporting is explained in the "Exporting" section below.
+More about exporting is explained in the `Exporting` section below.

-A free account gives you a quota of 2500 calls per day (as of 10/29/2022), which should be more than enough for the average user.
+A free account gives you a quota of `2500` calls per day (as of 10/29/2022), which should be more than enough for the average user.
 Everytime a bookmark gets added directly through Google Maps/Street View or from their URLs/coordinates in the extension page, a call is made to the API.
-Calls are made in the "get_bookmark" function at the "dist/scripts/background/main.js" file.
-Importing bookmarks from JSON data in the format that the extension exports (more at the "Export" section) does not make calls to the API, as the bookmarks are already set up, thus not needing an API key setup if that's all you need.
+Calls are made in the `get_bookmark` function in the `dist/scripts/background/main.js` file.
+Importing bookmarks from JSON data in the format that the extension exports (more at the `Export` section) does not make calls to the API, as the bookmarks are already set up, thus not needing an API key setup if that's all you need.
 You can sign up for a free account at https://opencagedata.com.

 ![extensionapisignup_before0](https://user-images.githubusercontent.com/35003248/198834774-b8beb204-c1db-47a1-a648-9f5cac2613f2.png)
 ![extensionapisignup_before1](https://user-images.githubusercontent.com/35003248/198834776-837663f1-0021-45ab-8fa4-2a0b3223fdff.png)

 After creating your account, your API key may now be available at https://opencagedata.com/dashboard#geocoding.
-If it isn't, in the "Geocoding API" tab, click the "Create another API key" button to generate an API key for you.
+If it isn't, in the `Geocoding API` tab, click the `Create another API key` button to generate an API key for you.

 ![extensionapisignup_after1](https://user-images.githubusercontent.com/35003248/198834785-8c843ff4-2e6e-4084-8e44-6b3c71d128ad.png)
 ![extensionapisignup_after2](https://user-images.githubusercontent.com/35003248/198834789-c1f72bae-ffe4-428e-88c5-f5c57cc2b73d.png)